 Here is Renee’s story of how she used solo travel to cope with loss after the end of a relationship.
 Following that, members of the Solo Travel Society share insights on how solo travel has helped them on their different journeys to healing.

-Travel Solo to Heal from a Breakup
+Solo Travel to Heal from a Breakup

 As I boarded the plane to travel solo to Melbourne, Australia, I looked back at my parents.
 My dad’s last words were “Don’t talk to strangers.”
 This was a bit of an inside joke as I was about to travel all the way around the world on my own.
 It left me giggling although my heart was still mending from the last words of another man in my life: “It’s over.”